MechanicalRabbit/FunSQL.jl/docs/src/two-kinds-of-sql-query-builders/index.md

 7) `LIMIT`, followed by
 8) `SELECT`, written at the top of the query, but the last one to perform.

-This order is compatible with the first pipeline, where the `Where` node is followed by `Order` and `Limit`, but not the second pipeline, where these nodes change their relative positions.
+This order is compatible with the first pipeline, in which the `Where` node is followed by `Order` and `Limit`, but not the second pipeline, where these nodes change their relative positions.
 So how could the second pipeline be converted to SQL?
 We would be out of options if we were still using the original SQL